duncancryan/suggest_a_dram/README.md

 3. Design a ranking/sorting system to sort, rank and format the noSQL data into standard format.
 (Use SQL to store formatted and sorted data)

-4. Build a maching system to compair user input with sorted whisky to provide most accurate results.
+4. Build a machine system to compare user input with sorted whisky to provide most accurate results.
 (User input will come from front end, possibly save input to db?)

-5. Build Spring Back end api to retrieve and save data to/from the SQL db
+5. Build Spring Back end API to retrieve and save data to/from the SQL db

 6. Build React front end to allow for user input and displaying of suggested whisky